 Something has got to be done.

-Uh interesting that that bold Lisa Page and Peter Strzok, well, their bones with critical text messages were wiped clean.
+Interesting that both Lisa Page and Peter Strzok, well, their phones with critical text messages were wiped clean.

-How do the Democrats always get away with disappearing computer records?
+How did the Democrats always get away with disappearing computer records?

 So much evidence disappeared in this case, Sean.

-It says the the the House Democratic Caucus server is now missing.
+It says the House Democratic Caucus server is now missing.

-Basically, after they fire the IG drive her out, they turn it over to the FBI because Nancy Pelosi knows she control the FBI.
+Basically, after they fire the IG driver out, they turn it over to the FBI because Nancy Pelosi knows she controls the FBI.

-You have these compute uh financial documents, which they're cooking the books in Congress to steal computers and send it over to Pakistan.
+You have these financial documents, which they're cooking the books in Congress to steal computers and send it over to Pakistan.

 Those documents are falsified.